viveksinghggits/kuui/README.md

 git clone https://github.com/viveksinghggits/kuui.git
 ```

-and you can build the project using the command `go mod -o kuui`.
+and you can build the project using the command `go build -o kuui`.
 Optionally you can move the created binary
-into your path so that you can use this from whereever you want.
+into your path so that you can use this from where ever you want.

 ### Running it